amcl11/credit-risk-classification-model/README.md

 Ultimately we need a model that can accuratly predict which loans are 'high-risk'.

 In our dataset we had a total of:
-- *75036 Healthy Loans*
+- *75,036 Healthy Loans*
-- *2500 High-Risk Loans*
+- *2,500 High-Risk Loans*

 ## Overview of the ML process
 - Imported CSV file
 - Set 'loan_status' as our dependent variable as *'y'*
 - Set remaining columns as features represented as *'X'*
 - I split the dataset into training and testing data, and used stratify=y to ensure a representative sample of each class in both the training and test datasets.
 - I then implemented a Logistic Regression model from the sklearn module.
-- Using confusion matrix and a classificartion report i could then evaluate the effectiveness of the model.
+- Using confusion matrix and a classification report I could then evaluate the effectiveness of the model.

 ## Results